davidstosik/davidstosik.github.io/_posts/2015-02-21-how-i-got-scammed-lost-all-trust-indiegogo.markdown

 contact me and I'll try to reply as precisely as I can.
 There's also a lot of personal information that I did not disclose publicly, like names, addresses, that I could give to the right people.

+*Feel free to use this article in any way you like (share it, pass it to the media, link to it...).
+All I'm asking is that you provide a link to the original article, here.*

 [zambilight]: https://www.indiegogo.com/projects/meet-zambilight-the-update-for-your-television/x/8069342
 [reddit_ripped_off]: http://www.reddit.com/r/raspberry_pi/comments/2ftbjx/my_led_backlight_tv_blog